gemstackio/the-complete-algorand-development-course-old/ch-15-creating-atomic-transfers/15_4-check-if-an-account-is-opted-in.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to develop functionality that checks if a provided account is opted-in to receive a specific ASA or not.

 ## Getting Started

 1. Open the `main.py` and comment out the `print()` statement:
 ```python
 # main.py